Skribby-IO/js-sdk/README.md

   // If the chosen transcription model is real-time const realtimeClient = bot.getRealtimeClient();

+  // When you connect, you'll instantly receive a "connected" event that contains
+  // all transcripts generated up to the point of connection. realtimeClient.on('connected', (data) => {
+    console.log(`Initial transcripts received: ${data.transcripts.length}`);
+  });

   realtimeClient.on('ts', (data) => {
     console.log(`${data.speaker_name} said: ${data.transcript}`);

+    // You can fetch the full transcription at any time:
+    // (Note: returns an array of transcript segments) const fullTranscriptSoFar = realtimeClient.transcript;

     if (data.transcript.toLowerCase().includes('hello')) {
       realtimeClient.send('chat-message', {